Discover the rich history of The Rubens at the Palace, extending back to the 1700s, hosting royalty throughout history.

 1890 - 1906

-By this date, houses and shops had begun to spring up over Chelsea Road, what is now Buckingham Palace Road.
-Most specifically served the Palace and its occupants.
+By this date, houses and shops had begun to spring up over Chelsea Road, which is now Buckingham Palace Road.
+These served the Palace and its occupants.
 They frequently let the rooms above their shops to middle-ranking Palace servants such as housekeepers and footmen.

 The site of the present hotel belonged to a druggist and a ham and tongue dealer named Thomas Murley.
 The firm of Thomas Murley & Son continued here until the mid-1880s.
 Their premises then passed into use as a law stationer’s shop with a gentleman named Polwarth.